 4.1.7 Filenames on different systems

 Different operating systems (and different file systems) store filenames with different encodings.
-Additionally, in Python there are at least two different representations of filenames, as encoded bytes (via str on Python 2, bytes on Python 3) or as a unicode string (via unicode on Python 2 and str on Python 3).
-The safest bet when creating a new file is to use unicode strings on all systems.
+Additionally, in Python there are at least two different representations of filenames, as encoded bytes or as a Unicode string (str on Python 3).